Product Bundling

 - It demonstrates ROI before asking for budget approval.

-What good AI suggestions look like
+What good Smart suggestions look like

-A useful AI bundle suggestion includes:
+A useful Smart bundle suggestion includes:

 - Specific products: Not vague categories — actual SKUs from your catalog.